HIV Criminalization and Women

 The Sero Project coordinates a network of people living with HIV who have survived HIV criminalization.
 They can help connect you with a community and, if you are interested, help you get involved in advocacy to end HIV criminalization in your area.

-Special thanks to S. Mandisa Moore-O’Neal, Esq., of The Moore-O'Neal Law Group, a Louisiana-based Black feminist law and policy practice, for her review of this fact sheet.
+Special thanks to S. Mandisa Moore-O'Neal, Esq., of The Moore-O'Neal Law Group, a Louisiana-based Black feminist law and policy practice, for her review of the original edition of this fact sheet.

 Additional Resources